viadee/camunda-kafka-polling-client/README.md

 Further configurations can be made via the application.properties file, e.g. setting the polling interval (default: every 30000 ms).

 ## Docker Tags
-There are several tags available on [docker hub](https://hub.docker.com/r/viadee/camunda-kafka-polling-client):
+There are several tags available on [Amazon Elastic Container Registry (ECR)](https://gallery.ecr.aws/viadee/camunda-kafka-polling-client) and [docker hub](https://hub.docker.com/r/viadee/camunda-kafka-polling-client):

 * Version tags (e.g. 1.0.2) are build from corresponding release tags and reflect the release version which is also available from [maven central](https://search.maven.org/search?q=g:de.viadee.camunda%20a:camunda-kafka-polling-client-parent).
 * `latest` is build from `master` branch.
 Thus, the tag normally reflects the latest release version.